 IOTA is a distributed ledger developed to facilitate transactions between devices in the Internet of Things virtual community.
-However, this cryptocurrency differs from the others in one significant way — it is not a blockchain.
+However, this crypto differs from the others in one significant way: it is not a blockchain.
 Instead, it uses a system called Tangle to confirm transactions.

 Tangle allows for much faster, feeless, and less power-intensive transactions than conventional blockchains, which is a plus for the growing IoT virtual space.
 Tangle’s node system uses two previous transactions to authenticate each new one.
 This system easily solves the scalability and performance issues that blockchains usually experience.